How to stream your content Follow

 *On having a producer:

-While TicketCo will handle the broadcasting part of your stream you need someone to produce your stream.
+You will need someone to produce your stream.
 This means collecting all the the different video and audio feeds in a broadcasting software and putting it together into a single feed that you show your audience via TicketCo.
 This task is not to be taken lightly as it is one of the biggest contributors to the quality of your stream.
 You might have someone in-house that can do this for you or you might have to bring in outside help, but having someone in a producer role is not something you can skip.

 Setting up your streaming event